Why some organic molecules have a color: Correlating optical absorption wavelength with conjugated bond chain length

 Introduction

 Colored molecules have applications in television screens, sensors, and to give color to fabrics, paints, foods, and more.
-I did my PhD in optical spectroscopy, so I was interested by the open-access database Experimental database of optical properties of organic compounds with 20,236 data points.
+I did my PhD in optical spectroscopy, so I was interested by the open-access database Experimental database of optical properties of organic compounds with more than 20,000 data points.
 One of the first things that came to mind was that organic colored compounds often get their color from an extensive chain of conjugated bonds.
 Here are quotes from an online textbook:

 If you extend this to compounds with really massive delocalisation, the wavelength absorbed will eventually be high enough to be in the visible region of the spectrum, and the compound will then be seen as colored.
 A good example of this is the orange plant pigment, beta-carotene - present in carrots, for example.